timoxley/columnify/Readme.md

 ## Global and Per Column Options
 You can set a number of options at a global level (ie. for all columns) or on a per column basis.

-Set options on a per column basis by using the `config` option to specify individual columns.
-(See examples below).
+Set options on a per column basis by using the `config` option to specify individual columns:

 ```javascript
 var columns = columnify(data, {